kyma-project/kyma-environment-broker/docs/contributor/05-20-e2e_tests.md

 ### CI pipelines

-The tests are run once per day at 01:05 by the given prowjobs:
+The tests are run once per day at 01:05 by the given Prow jobs:
 - `skr-azure-integration-dev` - SKR test
 - `skr-azure-lite-integration-dev` - SKR test
 - `skr-trial-integration-dev` - SKR test